Steven E. Jones: Retirement from BYU

 On September 7, 2006, Jones removed his paper from BYU's website at the request of administrators and was placed on paid leave.
 The university cited its concern about the "increasingly speculative and accusatory nature" of Jones' work and that perhaps Jones' research had "not been published in appropriate scientific venues" as reasons for putting him under review.
-The review was to have been conducted at three levels: BYU administration, the College of Physical and Mathematical Sciences, and the Physics Department.
-However, BYU discontinued the review.
-Some of Jones' colleagues also defended Jones' 9/11 work to varying degrees, and Project Censored lists his 9/11 research among the top mainstream media censored stories of 2007.
+Six weeks later he chose to retire, and the review was not pursued further.

-Jones' placement on paid leave drew criticism from the American Association of University Professors and the Foundation for Individual Rights in Education.
+Some of Jones' colleagues also defended Jones' 9/11 work, and Project Censored listed his 9/11 research among the top mainstream media censored stories of 2007.
+His placement on paid leave drew criticism from the American Association of University Professors and the Foundation for Individual Rights in Education.
 Both organizations have long been critics of BYU's record on academic freedom.
-Jones "welcomed the review" because he hoped it would "encourage people to read his paper for themselves," however the school abandoned the review and Jones elected to retire, effective January 1, 2007.